Crashenterminate/CrashBackOnTime/NOREADME.txt

      \_______/        |_|        \_____/     |_|        |_|
      no hate in newgrounds

-Is a fill file and because you opened this file, go nosy
+Is a fill file and why you opened this file, go nosy